-As a general rule, residents will not be allowed to return until government agencies complete an initial impact/damage assessment to determine the risks, hazards and search & rescue needs.
+As a general rule, residents will not be allowed to return until complete government agencies an initial impact/damage assessment to determine the risks, hazards and search & rescue needs.
+As all County employees are mission-critical and easily verifiable via systems accessible by the EOC, no credentialing will be required for re-entry when assigned continuity of operationsrelated work.
+Other non-county officials and mission-critical employees may register for re-entry with the EOC for limited re-entry by submitting a request on company letterhead with required information as determined by Emergency Management.
+It should be noted that re-entry will only be granted at the discretion of the Incident Commander and is not guaranteed at any particular point in time.
 Damaged areas will remain closed until the hazards of fires, flood, downed power lines and known natural gas leaks have been reduced to a reasonable level.
 Severely damaged buildings will remain closed until building inspectors can determine if the structure is in danger of collapse, and is properly marked by painted or placard notices.
 In declared emergencies, the Board of County Commissioners, or designated representative, after consultation with utility and public safety authorities, will determine when evacuated areas may be re-opened.
 Public hearings may be held during the decision process.
 For non-declared emergencies, the on-scene Incident Commander will determine when re-entry will be allowed.
 Re-entry may be phased to allow residents and business operators into the area before the general public.